Mjolnir-Forge/mjolnir-core/docs/src/developers_documentation/code_quality.md

 ~~~

 However, most IDEs support clang-format so that your code gets formatted
-everytime the file is saved.
+every time the file is saved.
 If you use QtCreator, enable the beautifier plugin in the C++ section.
 This generates a new submenu in the Options where you can select and configure
 clang-format.